-Enrolling the Call Recording Equipment
+7.3 Enrolling the Call Recording Equipment

 Both the SRC application and the CRE equipment require a one-time enrollment to establish proper trust relationships.
-After the SRC service has been started, but before the CRE is installed, the administrator must complete the blade enrollment by approving the certificate request using the instructions provided in Handling Certificate Requests.
+After the SRC service has been started, but before the CRE is installed, the administrator must complete the blade enrollment by approving the certificate request using the instructions provided in Handling Certificate Requests on page 97.